 RESPIRATORY SYSTEM IN MAMMALS

 The respiratory system of mammals is the most complex of all respiratory systems.
-It comprises of a pair of lungs enclosed in the thorax and connected to the outside by series of branched air tube.
+It comprises a pair of lungs enclosed in the thorax and connected to the outside by a series of branched air tubes.

-In human beings air can be drawn in through the mouth or nose.
-Both lead into the pharynx a short passage way which branches at the end into two directions.
+In human beings, air can be drawn in through the mouth or nose.
+Both lead into the pharynx a short passageway which branches at the end into two directions.
 One leads to the digestive tract while the other leads to the larynx (voice box) and the lower air pathway.
-The entrance of the larynx is called the glottis and it is covered by cartilagenous flap (epiglottis) which prevents food from entering the wind pipe.
-For air to enter larynx, the glottis must remain open.
+The entrance of the larynx is called the glottis and it is covered by a cartilaginous flap (epiglottis) which prevents food from entering the windpipe.
+For air to enter the larynx, the glottis must remain open.

 The trachea (wind pipe) branches into two bronchi.
 The presence of cartilagenous rings in the trachea and bronchi prevents them from collapsing when the air pressure in them is low.
 Each bronchus leads to the lung where it branches into small tubes called bronchioles.
 The alveoli are richly supplied with blood capillaries and are sited or surface where gaseous exchange takes place.
 As oxygen follows this pathway from the outside to the lungs, C02 is released out from the lungs to the outside via same pathway.